 Weigh stations are generally used by commercial truck drivers, but, in some cases, large vehicles like moving trucks and RVs may be required to stop and use them as well.
 You can find a nearby weigh station using a website or app like Trucker Path.
-Below, we have details on which vehicles need to use weigh stations, the laws governing mandatory weighing, and how to find a weigh station near you.
+Below, we have the details about which vehicles need to use weigh stations, the laws governing mandatory weighing, and how to find a weigh station near you.

 The American Automobile Association (AAA) provides a state-by-state list of weigh station motor laws to help you figure out if you’ll need to pull into a weigh station.
 If you’re on the road and unsure, you can pull over just in case; an attendant will wave you through if no measurement is necessary.